AirNicco8/multi-lang-transfer-learning/README.md

 ### Transfer Learning

 For the knowledge distillation process we referred to [this](https://towardsdatascience.com/a-complete-guide-to-transfer-learning-from-english-to-other-languages-using-sentence-embeddings-8c427f8804a9) blog post.
-We used xxx as teacher and a base XLM-RoBERTa model as student.
+We used paraphrase-distilroberta-base-v2 as teacher and a XLM-RoBERTa-base model as student.
 The process led to a multilingual sentence transformer which is able to encode sentences in English, Italian and German.
 Then we also trained a model only using german data to evaluate the performance differences between a multilingual and a monolingual setting.

 ### Downstream Tasks